Before I begin, I need you to know that the above title is not some clever PR stunt or an attempt at being controversial and derogatory.

 But following a very disgusting, dehumanising, modern (and yet ancient) patriarchal trend, the victim is labelled as a whore.

-There is no defence for this.
+There is no defence for this scapegoating.
 Such excusing of an horrendous act is both shameful and evil.
-To project the reasons for rape onto the victim is, I believe, to purposely collude with the intentions of the rapist.
+To project the reasons for rape onto the victim is, I adamantly believe, to purposely collude with the intentions of the rapist.

 That may sound harsh.
 But trust me, I could put it across in a worse way.
 So consider that as me being polite.

 So to be clear, this post isn’t a defence of a biblical story.
-There are books and articles galore exploring and debating this.
+There are books and articles galore exploring and debating the events of the nativity.
 Rather it’s to sound an alarm, and to state an obvious truth that still seems to escape some of us men in the twenty-first century;

 Women are not trophies, objects, or toys.

-Women do not exist for male entertainment, or to be subservient to men, or to be ranked, or graded, or scored by our twisted brains.
+Women do not exist for male entertainment, nor to be subservient to men, nor to be ranked, or graded, or scored by our twisted brains.

 Again, Brian McClaren’s understanding of the virgin birth, above, speaks volumes into this male-masticating-milieu.